captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 goddamn knee replacement.
 ---
-Who does that.
+Who does that?
 ---
-Like I want to hear about that today.
+Like I want to hear about that today?
 ---
 But so I had to get
 ---